Similarity Field Theory: A Mathematical Framework for Intelligence: Related Work

 \subsubsection{Current Explorations and the Need for a Theory}

 The academic community has made explorations into model interpretability, developing techniques to trace information ``circuits'' \cite{Lindsey2025}, identify ``persona vectors'' in activation space \cite{Chen2025,Hernandez2022}, and perform ``representation engineering'' \cite{Zou2023,Turner2023,Rimsky2024}.
 These empirical works enhance our ability to inspect AI systems, but they often lack a unifying mathematical theory that explains how these observed structures emerge from first principles.
-The Similarity Field Theory framework is proposed not to replace these techniques, but to offer a foundational mathematical perspective, based on how similarity relations constitute concepts, to help unify and guide these interpretability studies at a deeper, structural level.
+The Similarity Field Theory framework is proposed not to replace these techniques, but to offer a foundational, geometric mathematical perspective: it casts models as calibrated similarity fields whose level-set fibers constitute concepts, thereby unifying and guiding interpretability studies at a deeper structural level beyond purely statistical views.